 - Leveraged a CDN (content delivery network) using WPEngine

-With these changes, I actually got my site loading VERY quickly, which was part of the original goal anyway.
-In addition, I got all my discovery features back to get my pageviews back up, which I didn’t want to lose with the work I had done over the years.
+With these changes, I got my site loading VERY quickly, which was part of the original goal anyway.
+Also, I got all my discovery features back to get my page views back up, which I didn’t want to lose with the work I had done over the years.

-I love Ghost, and I’ll likely be spending some free time contributing plugins (called “apps”) in order to get Ghost up to speed so I can move.
-The Ghost team is awesome and for WordPress having a 10 year head start on Ghost, it’s come surprisingly far in such a short amount of time.
-However, the 10 extra years of plugins and features that WordPress has are hard to beat.
+I love Ghost, and I’ll likely be spending some free time contributing plugins (called “apps”) to get Ghost up to speed so I can move.
+The Ghost team is fantastic, and for WordPress having a ten-year head start on Ghost, it’s come surprisingly far in such a short amount of time.
+However, the ten extra years of plugins and features that WordPress has are hard to beat.
 If you’re trying to decide between the two: